 Until 1838, when Iowa became its own U.S. Territory, the Hawkeye State was always part of another land.
-When it belonged to the Native Americans, our 35.7 million acres were divided up by tribes.
-When the French came exploring in 1673 and 1682, claiming this new land for King Louis XIV, Iowa became part of Louisiana (New France).
-In 1769 to 1801, the French gave most of Louisiana over to Spain (New Spain), with Napoleon recovering it for France (1801-1803) before selling the whole package to the United States for $15 million.
+When it belonged to our Native American friends, our 35.7 million acres were divided up by tribes.
+When the French came exploring in 1673 and 1682, claiming this new land for King Louis XIV – Iowa became part of Louisiana (New France).
+In 1769 to 1801, the French gave most of Louisiana over to Spain (New Spain) – with Napoleon recovering it for France (1801-1803) before selling the whole package to the United States for $15 million in 1803.

 - 1803.
 Part of the Louisiana Purchase.

 - 1804.
 Part of the District of Louisiana, administered by Indiana Territory, governed from St. Louis.

 - 1805.
 Part of the Territory of Louisiana, with the capital in St. Louis.